-One of the unique features of the Gunks are the stone and gravel carriageways that snake though the rugged terrain of the Mohonk Preserve and Minnewaska State Park.
-Originally built in the late 1800's and early 1900's, the carriageway system was the brainchild of Alfred Smiley, one of the owners of the Mohonk Mountain House.
-His vision was to create a system of roadways, hiking trails and viewpoints for guests to experience the sublime grandeur of the surrounding area: we’re talking about landscape architecture on a grandiose scale.
-For example, the photo above shows Skytop, a tower built by Smiley, that overlooks the Mohonk Mountain House and provides 50 mile views of the Catskills and the Hudson River Valley on a clear day.
+One of the unique features of the Gunks is the stone and gravel carriageways that weave through the rugged terrain of the Mohonk Preserve and Minnewaska State Park.
+Originally built in the late 1800s and early 1900s, the carriageway system was the brainchild of Alfred Smiley, one of the owners of the Mohonk Mountain House.
+His vision was to create a system of roadways, hiking trails, and viewpoints for guests to experience the sublime grandeur of the surrounding area: we’re talking about landscape architecture on a grandiose scale.
+For example, the photo above shows Skytop, a tower built by Smiley, that overlooks the Mohonk Mountain House and provides 50-mile views of the Catskills and the Hudson River Valley on a clear day.

 Last week, I was vacationing in the Gunks and visited Joan LaChance, the head of the Mohonk Archives to learn more about the history of the carriageway system and how it was constructed.
 She found some old photos for me, taken in the winter of 1924, showing different views of the construction process and the tools that were used.

 Joan also provided me with a list of when each carriage road was constructed for the period between 1870 and 1925.
-Since then, no additional carriageways have been added to the 100 mile carriageway system, and most construction efforts today on focused on conservation of this Victorian treasure.
+Since then, no additional carriageways have been added to the 100-mile carriageway system, and most construction efforts today are focused on the conservation of this Victorian treasure.